 - A dress rehearsal for the kingdom of Heaven reigning here on earth

-- Change your thoughts (mind), change your brain, change your life
+- Change your thoughts (Mind), change your brain, change your life

-- The Mind is the Master and the brain is just the donkey
+- The Mind is the Master and the brain is the donkey

 - Let the little children be your guides

-- Eternal Optimism
+- Sukkot and Spiritual Optimism

 Give forgiveness and love.
 Get forgiveness and love!